nancybordia/AngryBirds-INR_Rangers/README.md

 AngryBirds-INR_Rangers
 ======================
-Creating intelligent angry bird game
+Creating intelligent angry bird game.
 Revised files are uploaded in src/ab .
 Rest all are same as source code.